-Limited exceptions exist to these standard limitations.
-For additional information call 847-716-3522
+Limited exceptions exist to these standard limitations listed above.
+For additional information call 847-716-3521.

-The Community Development Department is open weekdays from 8:30 am to 5 pm.
+The Community Development Department is open Monday - Friday from 8:30 AM to 5 PM

-Building inspections are scheduled for either a morning inspection (between 8:30 am and 11 am) or an afternoon inspection (between 1 pm and 3:30 pm).
-Because the length of each inspection on an inspector’s schedule will vary, we are unable to schedule specific arrival times.
+Building inspections are scheduled for either a morning inspection (between 8:30 AM and 11:30 AM) or an afternoon inspection (between 1 PM and 3:30 PM).
+Due to the length of each inspection on an inspector’s schedule will vary, we are unable to schedule specific arrival times.

 Call the Community Development Department at 847-716-3525.
 The Department is responsible for administering and implementing the Village’s Zoning Ordinance, which regulates which uses are allowed in certain districts of the community.